flox/nixexprs/docs/channel-construction.md

 The result of this function call is _another_ function, with arguments that all have default values.
 This allows evaluation of the channels `default.nix` via `nix-build -A`, but also allows customizing the arguments if necessary.
 This function has these arguments:

 - `name` (string, default inferred): Another way to pass the name of the channel.
 If not specified, the name is inferred from a number of heuristics.
 If `name` is passed in the previous function call, that takes precedence over this one.
 - `debugVerbosity` (integer, default 0): The level of debug information to display during evaluation.
-A value of 10 should display pretty much everything, while 0 should display nothing.
+A value of 10 should display everything, while 0 should display nothing.
 Very useful for debugging infinite recursion errors.
+See [`withVerbosity`](#withverbosity-verbosity-fun-arg) for more details.
 - `sourceOverrideJson` (JSON string, default `{}`): A JSON string for specifying source overrides of projects.
   This is of the form
   ```json